A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Experiments on TiO -Based Resistive Memory Devices

-The TiO$_x$ memristive devices are characterized by a Keysight Technologies B1500A semiconductor device parameter analyzer that has a 200~M samples/second waveform generator/fast measurement unit (WGFMU) on a Lake Shore CPX-VF probe station at room temperature.
-For all measurements, the bottom electrodes are grounded and the signals are applied to the top electrodes.
+The studied TiO$_\textrm{x}$-based resistive memory devices are characterized by a Keysight Technologies B1500A semiconductor device parameter analyzer that has a \num{200}~million samples/second waveform generator / fast measurement unit (WGFMU) using a Lake Shore CPX-VF probe station at room temperature.
+For all measurements, the electrodes at the bottom are grounded and the signals are applied to the electrodes at the top.

-\subsection{Conductance state programming}
+\subsection{Conductance State Programming}

-Memristive devices' resistances are programmed using a closed-loop read--write--verify algorithm~\cite{Alibart:2012, Mouny:2023}.
-This algorithm allows the programming of a resistive memory device to a target resistance by applying successive read and write pulses.
-Initially, the device resistance is read using a read pulse (0.2~V amplitude per \SI{1}{\micro\second} pulse width).
-If this measured resistance is larger than the target within a 1\% tolerance, a positive write pulse is applied ($\approx$1~V amplitude per 200~ns pulse width); if it is lower, a negative pulse is applied.
-A read pulse is then applied to check the new resistance state, which starts a new loop.
-The pulse amplitude is increased after each consecutive pulses of the same polarity by a constant step in order to converge to the target resistance.
-Using this read--write--verify algorithm for various target levels of resistance, we can perform multilevel programming as in Fig.~\ref{fig:2}(a).
+In out study, the resistance of memristors is programmed using a closed-loop read--write--verify algorithm~\cite{Alibart_2012, Mouny_2023b}.
+This algorithm allows the programming of a memristor to a target resistance by applying successive read and write pulses.
+Initially, a device's resistance is read using a read pulse (having a \qty{0.2}{\V} amplitude and a \qty{1}{\micro\second} pulse width).
+If this measured resistance is larger than the target within a \qty{1}{\percent} tolerance, a positive write pulse is applied ($\sim$1~V amplitude and \qty{200}{\nano\second} pulse width); if it is lower, a negative pulse is applied.
+A read pulse is then applied to check the new resistance state, which starts a new cycle.
+The pulse amplitude is increased after each consecutive pulse of the same polarity by a constant step in order to converge to the target resistance.
+Using this read--write--verify algorithm for various target levels of resistance, we can perform multilevel programming as shown in Fig.~\ref{fig:prog-noise}(a) in the main manuscript.

-\subsection{Programming variability characterization}
+\subsection{Programming Variability Characterization}